j-hendricks/surfs_up/README.md

 ## Results

 Below are the statistics for June and December temperatures.
 The histograms illustrate that the majority of temperatures are within 65-85 degrees, which is just what we will need for the ice cream shop.
-Since this data is based on over a 1,000 observations made over several year, we can trust that this data is reliable and will remain this way for years to come.
+Since this data is based on over a 1,000 observations made over several years, we can trust that this data is reliable and will remain this way for years to come.

 ### June Data